julianthome/biofuzz-tk/README.md

 #### Tracing

 The BioFuzz Toolkit incorporates a tracer, an interface to search for elements within a parse-tree.
-The first thing to do is the definition of an object that implements the *BioFuzzQuery* interface:
+In the example below, one can see an example implementation of the *BioFuzzQuery* interface:

 ``` java